 Research - Laboratory/Non-Laboratory, Staff/Administrative

-Bachelor’s degree in biology, neuroscience, pharmacology or related field.
+Bachelor's degree in biological sciences, chemistry, or related field required.

 Proven technical knowledge and laboratory experience.